Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 ⬇️ What's happening with inflation?

-UK inflation fell to 3% in January 2026, down from 3.4% in December 2025, but still a long way from the Bank of England's 2% target.
-The next reading is due on 25 March, and had been expected to fall closer to the central bank’s target.
-However, the US and Israeli attacks on Iran have lifted oil and gas prices, which is expected to have a meaningful impact on inflation.
-The actual impact will depend on how long the Straits of Hormuz are closed and energy prices are disrupted.
+UK inflation hit 3.3% in March 2026, up from 3% in February, and a long way from the Bank of England's 2% target.
+The next reading is due on 20 May.
+The US and Israeli attacks on Iran have lifted oil and gas prices, which is pushing inflation higher in the short-term.
+The long-term impact will depend on how long the Straits of Hormuz are closed and whether energy prices continue to rise.
+It is possible that there will be secondary effects as higher energy costs start to feed through into the prices of food and consumer goods.
 Against this backdrop, central banks across the world are choosing to wait and see.

 💰 Savings: Clock is ticking on competitive rates